Liberty Park (Salt Lake City): Tracy Aviary

-Treasures of the Rainforest

 History

 In 1860 the land became the property of Brigham Young, who planted varieties of mulberry, cottonwood and other trees.
 In pioneer days it was known as Mill Farm, Forest Park and Locust Patch.
 In 1881, Salt Lake City purchased the land from the Young estate.
 Also in 1881 the city held a public competition for the park's landscape design.
 Joseph Don Carlos Young, Utah's first academically trained architect and a son of Brigham Young, won the competition which included a $100 premium.
-On June 17, 1882 the 80 acres rectangular parcel was introduced as a recreational area and officially named Liberty Park.
+On June 17, 1882, the 80 acres rectangular parcel was introduced as a recreational area and officially named Liberty Park.

 A city zoo once operated within the park, but was relocated and became the Hogle Zoo in 1931.
 In 1938 the Tracy Aviary opened.

 Many of the park's trees were toppled by the 2020 Utah windstorm.

 Red Butte Creek oil spill

 In June 2010, an estimated 20,000 gallons of oil spilled into the Red Butte Creek from a Chevron Corporation pipeline.
 The spill prompted the closure of Liberty Park as oil spread to the nearby Jordan River.
 150 to 200 birds, many of them Canada geese, came in contact with the oil and were taken to Hogle Zoo to be cleaned.
 Officials have advised residents that humans and animals should avoid water access points along Liberty Park, the Jordan River and Red Butte Canyon.